vishvAsa/notes/content/history/paganology/Aryan/mediterranian/greco-roman.md

 - Depopulation ([SP15](https://twitter.com/Rjrasva/status/627290343080390656/photo/1), [BVP15](https://groups.google.com/d/msg/bvparishat/r4wVQaLJD7o/nUwnh_faIQAJ))
     - Emperor Augustus would introduce legislation to increase the birthrates of the Roman nobility.

+### Etruscans
+> Fortunately, recent advances in the field of archaeo-genetics have managed to clear up the situation somewhat.
+Showing us that while the mitochondrial DNA of ‘Etruscan’ remains may indeed tend to tether them to the pre-Indo-European populations of the neolithic (something that had generated some excitement amidst those claiming the Etruscans as a Basque-style ‘Isolate’) … the Y-chromosome analysis suggested a rather more familiarly Indo-European descent was salient.
+[AA](https://aryaakasha.com/2020/04/30/on-the-indo-european-etruscans/)
+>
+>

 ## Deity similarities
 - "In the Roman religion the “indra-like deity” was represented by Iuppiter: an etymological cognate of Indo-Aryan dyauH-pitR^i and Greek Zeus Pater (vocative: dyauH pitaH and Zeu Pater;)." \[[MT](https://manasataramgini.wordpress.com/2014/07/27/some-comparative-considerations-on-the-indo-european-religion-with-a-focus-on-the-roman-religion/) \]
 - "Mars had functional and iconographic similarity to kumAra the deity of para-Vedic provenance, who became a major deity among the Indo-Aryans starting from the latest-Vedic period. ...
 An interesting feature of the iconography of Mars was his non-human representation in the form of a spear.
 This was particularly important in the Regia, the office of the senior-most ritualist (Pontifex Maximus; Footnote 2), which lay between the temple of Vesta (where the Roman equivalent of the gArhapatya fire was housed) and the memorial of Julius commissioned by Augustus." \[[MT](https://manasataramgini.wordpress.com/2014/07/27/some-comparative-considerations-on-the-indo-european-religion-with-a-focus-on-the-roman-religion/) \]